uwacwy/servicespark/README.md

 ServiceSpark is maintained by @bradkovach for the United Way of Albany County.
 To inquire about a hosted installation of ServiceSpark, please contact servicespark@unitedwayalbanycounty.org

+## Quick Install
+Use the 5-minute installer from https://github.com/uwacwy/servicespark-installer

 ## Install
 1. Install CakePHP 2.x on your webserver.
 2. Make sure CakePHP is able to connect to your database.